National Library of Scotland

 • Charles Remond Douglass,

-• and Annie Douglass.
+• Annie Douglass.

 Struggling, sacrificing, and surviving together, they lived their lives as a united power and by their rallying call to arms: "Why not we endure hardship that our race may be free?"
 (Anna Murray Douglass).